petermsouzajr/qa-shadow-report/README.md

       ],
       googleSpreadsheetId: 'v544j5h4h456v6n',
       googleKeyFilePath: 'googleCredentials.json',
-      testData: 'cypress/results/output.json',
+      testData: '[framework]/results/output.json',
     };
 ```

-To indicate the purpose of a test within your Cypress suite, add the Test Purpose in square brackets at the end of the string in the `it` block.
+To indicate the purpose of a test within your [framework] suite, add the Test Purpose in square brackets at the end of the string in the `it` block.
 This annotation specifies the intended coverage of the test.
 For example, in this snippet, `[smoke]` and `[usability]` are used to denote Test Purposes:

 ```
 describe('[Windsor] Unit test our math functions', () => {